Fukanoherde/EasyServerManager/README.md

 Für Fragen oder Unterstützung besuchen Sie unseren Support-Discord oder lesen Sie die Dokumentation auf unserer Webseite.

 Dieses Plugin bietet also grundlegende Funktionen, die für die meisten Minecraft-Server nützlich sind, ohne zu viele komplexe Features zu beinhalten.
 Es ist einfach zu installieren und eignet sich gut für Serverbetreiber, die nur die wesentlichen Funktionen benötigen.

+English Description:
+EasyServerManager is a simple and user-friendly plugin for Minecraft that provides basic server functionalities.
+It includes essential features such as command management, teleportation, world creation, and basic player interactions.
+Ideal for servers that want to quickly and easily integrate essential features.
+Features:

+    Command Management: A set of basic commands such as /spawn, /home, /tpa, and /msg that make the players' daily server experience easier.

+    Teleportation: Allows players to teleport to a set spawn point, to other players, or to custom home points.

+    World Creation: Offers simple, basic options to create worlds and also teleport to them.

+    Chat Management: Supports private messages between players as well as displaying messages in the chat to enhance the player experience.
+Also includes personalized rank prefixes.
+A chat filter is integrated as well, where words to be censored can be added using the command "/censor add <word>".
+Commands:

+    -> /gamemode <0, 1, 2, 3> or /gamemode <player> <0, 1, 2, 3> -> Set yours or those of other players in a different game mode..
+        -> Aliases: /gm
+    -> /kick <player> <reason> -> Kicked a player from the server.
+    -> /teleport <player> -> This allows you to teleport to another player.
+        -> Aliases: /tp
+    -> /vanish -> Sit in Vanish so that other players cannot see you without permission.
+        -> Aliases: /v
+    -> /time <day, night, midnight> -> Sets the time of day in the world where you are at the current time of day.
+    -> /weather <sun, rain, thunder> -> Sets the weather in the current world where you are in the respective weather type.
+    -> /invsee <player> -> This allows you to look into other players’ inventories.
+    -> /tphere <player> -> This allows them to teleport other players to themselves.
+    -> /heal or /heal <player> -> This allows them to heal themselves or other players.
+    -> /ping or /ping <player> -> This allows you to display your own ping or that of other players.
+    -> /alert <player> -> You can use this command to send a title message to other players.
+    -> /clear <player> -> This allows them to empty other players’ inventories.
+    -> /fly or /fly <player> -> This way you or other players can change the flight mode.
+    -> /tpa <player> -> This allows you to send other players a request to teleport to them.
+    -> /farm -> This allows you to teleport to the farm point.
+(It is important that you create a warp point with the name "Farm")
+    -> /spawn -> Teleports you to the server spawn.
+(It is important that you create a warp point with the name "Spawn") -> /deposit <level> -> With this command you can withdraw levels you have saved yourself.
+        -> Aliases: /depo
+    -> /bank -> This allows you to see how many levels you have saved.
+    -> /warn -> This is how you can warn other players.
+    -> /god or /god <player> -> This way you can activate it for yourself or other players so that they do not take any damage.
+    -> /maintenance on -> This is how you can activate the maintenance work.
+    -> /maintenance off -> This is how you can deactivate the maintenance work.
+    -> /maintenance add <player> -> This way you can allow other players to join during maintenance.
+    -> /maintenance remove <player> -> This way you can revoke other players' permission to join during maintenance.
+    -> /setjail <jailname> -> This allows you to create a jail point.
+    -> /jail <player> <jailname> -> This allows them to jail other players.
+    -> /payout <level> -> This way you can retrieve levels that you have saved.
+    -> /home <homename> -> This allows them to teleport to their own home point.
+    -> /home set <homename> - This way you can create a home point.
+    -> /home remove <homename> This way you can delete your home point again.
+    -> /listhomes -> With this command you can display all your home points.
+    -> /reward -> This command allows you to collect a daily reward (if it is activated) -> /pay <player> <level> -> With this command you can send your saved levels to other players.
+    -> /pvp on -> This allows you to activate your own PvP mode.
+This allows you to be attacked by other players.
+    -> /pvp off -> This allows them to deactivate their own PvP mode.
+This means they can no longer be attacked by other players.
+    -> /back -> This allows them to teleport to their final death point.
+    -> /level add <player> <level> -> This way they can level up themselves or other players.
+    -> /level remove <player> <level> -> This allows them to evade levels for themselves or other players.
+    -> /warp <warpname> -> This allows them to teleport to the warp points.
+    -> /setwarp <warpname> -> This allows you to create a new warp point.
+    -> /warpremove <warpname> -> This allows you to delete existing warp points.
+    -> /listwarps -> This allows you to display all existing warp points on the server.
+    -> /censor -> Lists all blocked words.
+These words will be censored in chat.
+    -> /censor add <word> -> This allows you to add words.
+These can then no longer be sent.
+    -> /censor remove <word> -> This allows you to remove words from the blocked list.
+These can then be sent.
+    -> /world create <worldname> <worldtype> This allows you to create worlds in the respective type.
+Possible types are normal, flat or large.
+    -> /world tp <worldname> -> This allows you to teleport yourself to the specified world.
+    -> /world remove <worldname> -> This allows you to delete worlds again.
+    -> /burn <player> -> This way they can set other players on fire.
+    -> /log -> This allows you to enable or disable the command log.
+This way you can see what commands others are executing.
+    -> /report add <player> <reason> -> This allows you to report other players.
+    -> /report list <player> -> This way you can see if a player has any open reports.
+    -> /report accept <player> <reason> -> This is how you can edit a report request.
+You will automatically be teleported to the creation point.
+    -> /report close <player> <reason> -> This way you can close a report that you have finished editing.
+This is important because only the player who is editing the report can close it.
+    -> /easyservermanager -> This way, all important information can be displayed.
+        -> Aliases: /esm
+    -> /easyservermanager restart now <time> -> This allows you to restart the server in a specified number of seconds.
+        -> Aliases: /esm restart now <time>
+    -> /tpall -> This allows them to teleport all players to them.

+Permissions:

+    -> All rights can also be changed in the config.yml.
+Compatibility:

+    Minecraft Versions: 1.16 to 1.21.4

+Requirements:

+    Java 21 or higher

+Explanation:

+    Java 21 or higher required.

+Installation:

+    Download the plugin from here.
+    Add the file to your server's plugins folder.
+    Restart the server to activate the plugin.
+    Configure the default options in the config.yml file as desired.

+Support:

+For questions or support, visit our Support Discord or read the documentation on our website.

+This plugin provides basic features that are useful for most Minecraft servers without too many complex options.
+It is easy to install and well-suited for server operators who only need the essential functions.